mayankanand2701/Text-Summarizer-Website/README.md

 - JavaScript: A programming language that enables interactive web pages.

 ## Usage
+- Open the terminal and type "node index.js".
 - Open your web browser and navigate to http://localhost:3000.
 - Enter the text you wish to summarize in the input field.
 - Click the "Summarize" button to generate the summary.